tuomassalo/wikipedia-voikko-analyzer/README.md

 # wikipedia-voikko-analyzer
 Tools to extract text from Finnish Wikipedia and feed it to Voikko.

+It uses [WikiExtractor](https://github.com/attardi/wikiextractor) to convert mediawiki format to plaintext.
+Only the actual text content is analyzed, and *all* templates are ignored.

-This repository includes a script that finds all words that Voikko cannot recognize.
+This repository includes a script, `find-unknowns.py`, that finds all words that Voikko cannot recognize.

 ### Prerequisites